vyavdoshenko/rust_playground_bot/README.md

 ## TODO:

-The bot can process only execute commands from following request: https://play.rust-lang.org/execute run/build/test
+The bot can process only execute commands from the following request: https://play.rust-lang.org/execute

+run/build/test

-I plan to add compile commands in future if it needed: https://play.rust-lang.org/compile Please contact me to make request this feature.
+I plan to add compile commands in the future if needed: https://play.rust-lang.org/compile

+Please contact me to make a request for this feature.

 ASM/LLVM IR/MIR/WASM

 ## Contribution:

 Feel free to create pull request or contact me to discuss for add/modify code or something else via GitHub or email: v.yavdoshenko at gmail.com

 ## Live bot:

-You can try the latest version of this bot here: https://telegram.me/rust_playground_bot
+You can try the latest version of this bot here:

+https://telegram.me/rust_playground_bot

 ## DockerHub:

 https://hub.docker.com/r/yavdoshenko/rust_playground_bot